ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 ===
 Replicate Cycle switch feature from Gen1 devices.
 Allows for custom list of operations to cycle through.

+http-notify-on-power-threshold.js: Shelly XPM - Send HTTP notification if power goes above threshold
+===
+This script subscribes for notifications, monitors the instanteneous power of the output switch and if that goes above a threshold value and if current time is within the active time window will send an HTTP notification

 consume-limited-power.js: Shelly Plus 1PM - Stop the output after consuming certain amount of power
 ===
 This script listens for the event when the output is turned on, and starts counting the power reported in NotifyStatus